n3vrmr/datto-item-vault/README.md

 Which character slot the item belongs to.
 For Weapons, can be either Kinetic, Energy or Power.
 For Armor, Head, Arms, Chest, Legs or Class Item.

 ## season (int-64)
-Indicates which season this item attributed to.
+Indicates which Destiny 2 season this item is attributed to.

 ## sunset (bool)
 Indicates whether the item is sunset or not.

 ## masterworked (bool)
 Indicates whether the item has been masterworked or not.
-If an Armor piece is masterworked, all of its attributes will be increased by 2.
+If an Armor piece is masterworked, all of its attributes (stats) will be increased by 2.

 ## masterwork_trait (string)
 Only non-null in case the item is a Weapon.
 Indicates which attribute of the weapon is the masterwork on that weapon.
 If the previous column holds a value of `True`, this attribute is increased by a value of 10.
 This value is automatically added to the stats of a Weapon.